fommil/fpmortals/manuscript/wip.md

 typeclasses for each parameter.

 Now add support for annotations to handle user preferences.
-To avoid looking up the annotations on every encoding, we'll cache them in a map indexed by the field names.
+To avoid looking up the annotations on every encoding, we'll cache them in an array.
+Although field access to an array is non-total, we are guaranteed that the indices will always align.
 Performance is usually the victim in the trade-off between specialisation and generalisation.

 {lang="text"}
 ~~~~~~~~